What is the Princeton offense in basketball

 What are examples of primary actions within the Point series

-The Point series comprises different sets or sub-series known as Point away, Point under, and Point over that can produce various scoring opportunities, mainly based on initial activity of the play initiator, who is commonly the point guard.
+The Point series comprises different sets or sub-series known as Point away, Point under, and Point over that can produce various scoring opportunities.

-In essence, the point guard will generally pass the ball into the high post and then cut away, cut under, or cut over the high post player to create one or more possibilities to score points near the basket or near perimeter areas of the court.
+In essence, a player in possession of the basketball near the top will generally pass it into the high post and then cut away, cut under, or cut over the high post player to create one or more possibilities to score points near the basket or near perimeter areas of the court.

 The following subsections and diagrams demonstrate these concepts.